- > How to leave the macOS beta program

 If you want to remove the beta and return to a previous version of macOS you have a few choices: the simplest way is to install the current version of macOS via Software Update.
 However, there are a lot of different ways you can return to the earlier version of macOS, which we will discuss below.

-How to reinstall macOS Catalina
+How to install macOS Big Sur or Catalina

 Follow these steps to install the current version of the macOS.